 His practice has won more than sixty awards including the Iritecna Prize for Europe and the Commonwealth Association of Architects Award for the Advancement of Architecture and shortlisted four times for the RIBA Stirling Prize.

 Ian Ritchie devotes much time to education, having been visiting professor at Leeds University School of Civil Engineering, TU Vienna, Moscow and Liverpool Universities and also taught at the Architectural Association.

 He regularly chairs international juries, including the Stirling Prize and Les Jeunes Albums France.
-He helped found CABE in 1999 after serving as a Royal Fine Art Commissioner, was a governor of the Royal Shakespeare Company (2000-2011), a member of Royal Commission for the Exhibition of 1851 (2001-2011) and sat on the European Construction Technology Platform, (2005-2008).
+He helped found CABE in 1999 after serving as a Royal Fine Art Commissioner, is a governor of the Royal Shakespeare Company (2000-), a member of Royal Commission for the Exhibition of 1851 (2001-2011) and sat on the European Construction Technology Platform, (2005-2008).
 Ritchie continues to lecture internationally on architecture, art, urbanism, regeneration and values, light, structures, glass technology and innovation at major venues including the Royal Academy of Arts, Royal Institution, Tate, ICA, Pompidou, Hayward Gallery, Kunst u.
 Austellungshalle Bundesrepublik Bonn, New York Architecture Centre and the European Commission as well as at universities across the world.